TimKuijten/Project2/README.md

 ![image](https://user-images.githubusercontent.com/121023453/216971838-8f1c6669-f68d-4f91-95a3-8d3295ca4836.png)

-We want to find out to what kind of restaurant we should go or order from.
+We want to find out to what kind of restaurant we should go to or order from.

 We found a TripAdvisor dataset on Kaggle with data of 125000 restaurants in Europe (https://www.kaggle.com/datasets/damienbeneschi/krakow-ta-restaurans-data-raw), first we cleaned the data by removing restaurants in all cities other than Barcelona, removing columns we don't need and we ended up with a dataframe of 8425 restaurants in Barcelona with name, cuisine style, the rating and amount of reviews.